lucrod1/angular-rs-datagrid/README.md

 ```
 npm install --save angular-rs-datagrid
 ```
 Datagrid component that supports several types of value editing.
-It is possible to set up columns of type, checkbox, href, html content, combobox, chosen, multi-chosen, input fields with mask (string, number, money, br-phone, br-cpf, br- cnpj) and unmasked.
+It is possible to set up columns of type, checkbox, href, html content, combobox, chosen, multi-chosen, popover, input fields with mask (string, number, money, br-phone, br-cpf, br- cnpj) and unmasked.

 `In this version this only implemented pagination in the backend.`